fredericodes/mushin/README.md

 # Mushin

-A cross-platform files encryption (AES-256) application.
+A cross-platform files encryption application using AES-256 encryption.

 The files are encrypted safely by a securely generated private key.